 - The popularity of the Mountain Valley Shuttle service from Show Low to Payson and the City of Phoenix illustrates the public's interest in regional public transportation services.
-Long-distance regional travel's target market would primarily include residents looking for transportation to medical services and to regional travel facilities (i.e., Mesa Gateway Airport, Phoenix Sky Harbor Airport, Valley Metro light rail, etc.). - Initial public outreach suggests that a large portion of resident's in the Payson-Star Valley-Pine area are highly interested in public transportation.
+The market for long-distance, public transportation would primarily consist residents looking for transportation to medical services and to major transportation hubs (i.e., Mesa Gateway Airport, Phoenix Sky Harbor Airport, Valley Metro Light Rail, etc.). - Initial public outreach suggests that a large portion of residents in the Payson-Star Valley-Pine area are highly interested in public transportation.
 Population characteristics of these areas are also largely comprised of traditionally transit dependent population groups. - San Carlos Apache Transit, CVCT, and the White Mountain Apache Tribe have begun to develop partnerships, which could be leveraged to coordinate service routes to apply for funding.